doxylabs/gd011proj/CodeBook.md

 ### getReadAndMerged(wd = "UCI_HAR_Dataset")

 getReadAndMerged() receives a single argument `wd` as the working directory in which to find the *UCI HAR Dataset*.
 The default is `UCI_HAR_Dataset`, the directory created by the data-reset.R script.
-The function builds a merged table for the UCI_HAR_Dataset, assigning the variables names from the features.txt file and activities from the activity_labels.txt file.
+The function builds a merged table for the UCI_HAR_Dataset, assigning the variables names from the features.txt file, subject identifiers from the subject_test.txt and subject_train.txt files, and activities from the activity_labels.txt file.

 First the data is read and descriptive variable names are added by: